terraform-aws-modules/terraform-aws-vpc/examples/vpc-separate-private-route-tables/README.md

 Configuration in this directory creates set of VPC resources which may be sufficient for staging or production environment (look into [simple-vpc](../simple-vpc) for more simplified setup).

-There are public, private, database, ElastiCache subnets, NAT Gateways created in each availability zone. **It sets up separate private route for db, elasticache and redshift subnets.**.
+There are public, private, database, ElastiCache, Redshift subnets, NAT Gateways created in each availability zone. **This examples sets up separate private route for database, elasticache and redshift subnets.**.

 ## Usage